You are here

 - referrals to carers services for more specialised information, advice and support

 When we inspect

-We look at how effectively carers are supported when we consider the key line of enquiry C2: involving people in decisions about their care.
+We look at how effectively carers are supported when we consider the key lines of enquiry:

 We may ask questions about how practices support carers:

 - holistic support needs